History of this page

 Frédéric Chopin (1810-1849)

-The hightlight of this Ballade for me is near the end: a chord containing a minor third (B flat on the tonic G) tending to go up, and a much higher major sixth (E below tonic G) tending to go down.
+The highlight of this Ballade for me is near the end: a chord containing a minor third (B flat on the tonic G) tending to go up, and a much higher major sixth (E below tonic G) tending to go down.

 On the cd I have it is played by François-René Duchable.
 He takes the time